North Carolina fields competitive Senate race despite lack of national attention

 Republicans are also using fear tactics to get Republican voters motivated, said Bitzer, the politics professor.
 But some of those claims are largely false or misleading.

 "How about allowing men to play in women's sports?
 I mean we got Title IX so women can have sports and have some success.
 And now we're going to let men play women's sports?
-Democrats did that," Sen. Scott told the crowd at a campaign stop in Greensboro, N.C.
+Democrats did that," Sen. Scott told the crowd at a stop in Greensboro.

 Another misleading claim shared by Scott and others: Democrats support abortions "up until the moment of birth."
 It's now a common refrain for Republican candidates across the country.